My Journey Through Djibouti’s Danakil Depression & Lake Assal

 Fun fact: Lake Assal is the runner-up in the “Saltiest Lakes on Earth” competition, losing only to some overachieving pond in Antarctica.

-My Journey in Danakil Depression, Djibouti
+My Journey in the Danakil Depression

 Thanks for reading.
 Leave your questions and comments below.